What You Should See In George Town, Penang - Travelswithsun

 A full day may not be enough to see all the iron sculptures (Welden Iron Wall Caricatures) and street art in Penang!

-Little Boy With Pet Dinosaur - A Penang Street Art Painting By Ernest Zacharevic
+Little Boy With Pet Dinosaur By Ernest Zacharevic

 Then there’s Art Lane Penang too– a hidden gallery of wall murals by local and international artists!

-Another collection of paintings around Georgetown is part of an animal awareness project featuring cats (101 Lost Kittens)!
+Another collection of paintings that you can look out for is part of an animal awareness project featuring cats (101 Lost Kittens)!

 10. Treat Yourself At A Hipster Café